License

 storage

-is the total worker capacity, which is compared against the license's maxTotalStorageCapacityGB
+is the total worker capacity, which is compared against the license'smaxTotalStorageCapacityGB

-if it exists
+if it existsprocesses

-is the total number of processes, which is compared against the license's maxProcessCount
+is the total number of processes, which is compared against the license'smaxProcessCount

-if it exists
+if it existsversions

+maps the license ID to the number of processes configured with the corresponding license.
 It is expected that all processes are configured with the same license, but a mismatch could occur due to an incomplete license update.